ImaLuckyMan/Voter_Revamp/README.md

 After the votes are tallied and a President elected, there is a Record on File of how the Candide voted holding them responsible for their actions without them saying, Well, I never said that, and as soon as they enter office, they immediately know the things most troubling the nation.

+# How this improves upon the current System:
 There are other electronic voting systems, but not one that changes the way we look at each candidate.

 This would require a database of authorized voters with locations and rule sets to ensure they are registered.
 Security and authentication precautions, polling databases that list up to date relevant issues, backup systems to ensure availability and prevent tampering, Input and Output engines, as well as the ability to accurately count and report submissions.